Debanjan110d/DevQnA/DEPLOYMENT.md

 - **Build Command**: `npm run build`
 - **Output Directory**: `.next`
 - **Install Command**: `npm install`

+The `next.config.ts` is configured with `output: 'standalone'` for optimized Vercel deployments.

 **Do NOT create a `vercel.json` file** - it can cause conflicts with auto-detection.